scc-digitalhub/azure-spot-instances/README.md

 To efficiently handle this problem, the checkpointing schemes are recommended.
 The checkpointing saves the execution status of tasks if a certain condition is met and then recovers the task status from the last saved point upon a failure.

+**Use second hard drive mounted at /datadrive to store your data.**

 In this project we provide:
 1. Manifest to create VMs using Terraform.
 2. Manifest to configure VMs using Ansible.
 3. Monitoring system capable of reporting the status of the VM through a slack channel.
-4. Script that tries to restart the machine once every hour if it has been deallocated by azure.
+4. Script that tries to restart the machine once every hour if it has been deallocated by azure and restart tag value is set to **true**.

 ### Create VM using Terraform and Ansible